-You must file all applications with the documents required below, the particular evidence required for each category listed in the Who May File Form I-765 section of these Instructions, and the appropriate filing fee, if required.
+You must file all applications with the documents required below, the particular evidence required for each category listed in the Who May File Form I-765 section of these Instructions.

 If you are required to show economic necessity for your category, submit a list of your assets, income, and expenses.
 Provide this financial information on Form I-765WS, Form I-765 Worksheet.
 If you would like to provide an explanation, complete Part 3.
 Explanation of the worksheet.